NVIDIA-AI-IOT/deepstream_python_apps/README.md

 SDK version supported: 9.0

 <b>This release only supports Ubuntu 24.04 for DeepStreamSDK 9.0 with Python 3.12 and [gst-python](3rdparty/gst-python/) 1.24.1!</b>
+<b>Since DeepStream Python bindings are deprecated, there will be no more wheel files released from DeepStream 9.0 onwards.
+Please build wheels using instructions provided in bindings README.
+Users are recommended to use PyServiceMaker instead.</b>

 The bindings sources along with build instructions are available under [bindings](bindings)!
 PyDS 1.2.0+ for DeepStream 7.1+ uses an updated build system for PyPA to support pip 24.2+, which deprecated setup.py command line.
 We include one [guide](bindings/BINDINGSGUIDE.md) for contributing to bindings and another [guide](bindings/CUSTOMUSERMETAGUIDE.md) for advanced use-cases such as writing bindings for custom data structures.